Migrate the Azure Information Protection (AIP) add-in to built-in labeling for Office apps

 |Headers, footers, watermark||

 - Users and groups, or organization-wide custom permissions for Word, Excel, PowerPoint

 |Co-authoring and AutoSave||

 Remember to use the Microsoft 365 roadmap to identify and track new features in development.

 Support for PowerShell advanced settings

 The AIP client supports many customizations by using PowerShell advanced settings.
-Some of these advanced settings are now supported by built-in labeling, as documented in New-Label or Set-Label, and New-LabelPolicy or Set-LabelPolicy.
+For the advanced settings applicable to Office apps that are also supported by built-in labeling, see the list in New-Label or Set-Label, and New-LabelPolicy or Set-LabelPolicy.

 However, you might find you don't need to use PowerShell to configure the supported settings because they're included in the standard configuration from the Microsoft Purview compliance portal.
-For example, the ability to turn off mandatory labeling for Outlook.
+For example, UI configuration to choose label colors, and turn off mandatory labeling for Outlook.
 Check the available configurations in Manage sensitivity labels in Office apps.

 Features not planned to be supported by built-in labeling for Office apps